 Meet our team

 We share a deep commitment to making Chicago a more equitable city where all children, particularly Black and Latinx youth, can thrive.
-Our shared values are reflected in our relationships with each other, with our grantees and stakeholders and with our community.
+Our shared values are reflected in our relationships with each other, with our grantees and stakeholders, and with our community.

 Colin supports A Better Chicago’s efforts to build and maintain deep relationships with grantees and drives A Better Chicago’s management support work.
 He joined A Better Chicago in 2016 and has held several different roles supporting the organization’s fundraising and communications efforts.
 He has worked in education in various capacities over the years, from teaching elementary school in Chicago to assisting school board election campaigns in Nashville, TN.
 He has also taught middle and high school students in France.
 Colin received his AB in public policy from Duke University.

 Domonique is A Better Chicago’s portfolio director.
 She is a proud Chicagoan, product of Chicago Public Schools and a passionate, results-oriented nonprofit leader.
 Prior to joining A Better Chicago, she was the executive director of Foundations of Music and held various roles, including managing director of people and operations, during her ten years with City Year Chicago.
 Domonique specializes in HR strategy, operations management, leadership management, teambuilding and employee engagement.
 She holds a SHRM-CP certification, a bachelor’s degree in business administration from National Louis University and an master’s of science in nonprofit management from the Spertus Institute for Jewish Learning and Leadership.
 Domonique is also on the Sisters Working It Out board of directors and volunteers at the Museum of Science and Industry.